Students

 Get an inside look at what it is like to pursue a master's degree at the Graduate Institute.

 Our department values a collegial, stimulating and intimate atmosphere: you will have a hard time not getting to know individual faculty members and your peers.
-Each year we admit approximately 6 to 10 PhD students, divided roughly evenly between the two PhD programmes.
+Each year we admit approximately 6 to 10 PhD students.
 This allows for close contact between students and faculty members.
 The department fully recognises that PhD students will become colleagues in a short time and we value the contribution of the students to department life.

 We also have been remarkably successful over the years in sending our MIS students to top-level national and international institutions, from the World Bank, the IMF, or the UN system more generally, to central banks, NGOs and think tanks.
-For those who choose to pursue a PhD, we have two excellent programmes of our own, and if you decide to test the waters at leading international universities, you should know that we have a great track record in terms of getting our students into top schools, both in the US and in Europe.
+For those who choose to pursue a PhD, we have an excellent programme of our own, and if you decide to test the waters at leading international universities, you should know that we have a great track record in terms of getting our students into top schools.

 PhD students talk about the programme